-When an MiCloud Management Portal user is created with a bundle that has the MiCollab option, then MiCloud Management Portal will create a unified communications account on the assigned MiCollab Client Multi-Tenant server.
+When an MiCloud Management Portal user is created with a bundle that has the MiCollab option, then MiCloud Management Portal creates a unified communications account on the assigned MiCollab Client Multi-Tenant server.

-MiCollab Client Multi-Tenant is treated as separate platform item, in that it is registered by administrators and then allocated to voice platforms (MiVoice Business) as required.
-A single MiCollab Client Multi-Tenant can be shared by multiple voice platforms.
+MiCollab Client Multi-Tenant is treated as separate platform item, which is registered by administrators and then allocated to voice platforms (MiVoice Business) as required.
+A single MiCollab Client Multi-Tenant is shared by multiple voice platforms.